Bazist/DniproServer.WIN/README.md

 **ACID** and three types of **Transactions** (ReadCommited, RepeatableRead, Snapshot).

+In case of need you can rollback of database on particular date using transaction log.
 Very carefully blocking on **attribute level** gives maximum parallelism.
 Many transactions can change one document at the same time.
-If changing attributes are not crossed, they changes without conflicts to each other.
-They wouldn’t overwrite changes to each other.
+Transactions wouldn’t overwrite changes to each other if their changed attributes are not crossed.

 **Resolve any deadlocks** with full information in log: who, when, what documents, what attributes